isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

        ...
    }

-When set to ``true``, information relevant to the DHCPREQUEST asking for the lease is added into the lease's user-context as a map element labeled `"ISC"`.
+When set to "true", information relevant to the DHCPREQUEST asking for the lease is added into the lease's user-context as a map element labeled "ISC".
 Currently, the map contains a single value, the ``relay-agent-info`` option (DHCP Option 82), when the DHCPREQUEST received contains it.
-Since DHCPREQUESTs sent as renewals will likely not contain this information, the values taken from the last DHCPREQUEST that did contain it will be retained on the lease.
-The lease's user-context will look something like this:
+Since DHCPREQUESTs sent as renewals will likely not contain this information, the values taken from the last DHCPREQUEST that did contain it are retained on the lease.
+The lease's user-context looks something like this:

 ::

   { "ISC": { "relay-agent-info": "0x52050104AABBCCDD" } }

 .. note::

-    As mentioned above, it is possible that other hook libraries are already using ``user-context``.
+    It is possible that other hook libraries are already using ``user-context``.
-    Enabling ``store-extended-info`` should not interfere with any other ``user-context`` content, as long as it does not also use an element labeled `"ISC"`.
+    Enabling ``store-extended-info`` should not interfere with any other ``user-context`` content, as long as it does not also use an element labeled "ISC".
 In other words, ``user-context`` is intended to be a flexible container serving multiple purposes.
-As long as no other purpose also writes an `"ISC"` element to user-context there should not be a conflict.
+As long as no other purpose also writes an "ISC" element to ``user-context`` there should not be a conflict.

 .. _dhcp4-multi-threading-settings: